5 great shows you should watch on Netflix this week

-- Every week, Insider puts together a list of great shows on Netflix you should watch.
+- Every week, Insider puts together a list of great shows on Netflix you could watch.

-- This week, we recommend new series “The Dark Crystal: Age of Resistance,” drama “Sacred Games,” new episodes of “The Great British Baking Show,” comedy “Workin’ Moms,” and docuseries “Diagnosis.”
+- This week, we recommend new reality series “Styling Hollywood,” NBC comedy “The Good Place,” crime drama “Broadchurch,” a Netflix anthology series “Tales of the City,” and the acclaimed drama “Breaking Bad.”

 - Visit Insider’s homepage for more stories.